camunda/camunda-docs/versioned_docs/version-8.4/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 Creating a Postgres database can be solved in various ways.
 For example, by using the UI or the AWS CLI.
 In this guide, we provide you with a reproducible setup.
 Therefore, we use the CLI.
 For creating PostgreSQL with the UI, refer to [the AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).

+The resulting PostgreSQL instance and default database `camunda` is intended to be used with KeyCloak.
+You may manually add extra databases after creation for identity with multi-tenancy.
+This will not be covered in this guide as the identity default for multi-tenancy is to be disabled.

 1. Identify the VPC associated with the Amazon EKS cluster:

 ```shell